 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
 In fact, we ended Phase I testing of AM-831 in 2012 and had previously had an unsuccessful Phase III trial with our most advanced product candidate, pimavanserin.
-Following the reporting of successful results from the Phase III - 020 study with pimavanserin in November 2012 and our meeting with the FDA in April 2013, we are conducting customary supportive studies, such as drug-drug interaction studies, and CMC development, such as stability testing of registration batches, prior to our planned submission of an NDA for pimavanserin in PDP near the end of 2014.
+Following the reporting of successful results from the Phase III -020 study with pimavanserin in November 2012 and our meeting with the FDA in April 2013, we are conducting customary supportive studies, such as drug-drug interaction studies, and CMC development, such as stability testing of registration batches, prior to our planned submission of an NDA for pimavanserin in Parkinson's disease psychosis near the end of 2014.
 An unfavorable outcome in any of the foregoing development efforts would be a major set-back for the program and for us, generally.
 In particular, an unfavorable outcome in our pimavanserin program may require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on us and the value of our common stock.
-In addition to our pimavanserin program, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which have reached Phase I development, respectively, and we expect to commence a Phase II study with pimavanserin for patients with Alzheimer's disease psychosis in the second half of 2013.
+In addition to our Parkinson's disease psychosis program with pimavanserin, we expect to commence a Phase II study with pimavanserin for patients with Alzheimer's disease psychosis in November 2013 and we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which have reached Phase II and Phase I development, respectively.